croaky/laptop/blog/articles/retention-curves-mixpanel-google-sheets.md

-# Create a Retention Curve with Mixpanel and Google Sheets
+# Retention Curves with Mixpanel and Google Sheets

 Product retention is often measured using cohort reports with tools such as Amplitude, Google Analytics, iTunes Connect Analytics, or Mixpanel.